context-aware bim annotations

 }

-Later, another person views the annotation.
-The system loads the BIM model, highlights element 4523, positions the camera from annotation data, shows the photo alongside the current view.
-The reviewer sees exactly what the annotator saw.
+Element 4523 is a specific pipe in the BIM model.
+Camera data enables exact view recreation.
+When another person reviews, the system positions the camera from annotation data and shows the photo alongside the current view.
 Same element, same angle.
-If conditions changed, comparison is immediate and obvious.
+If conditions changed, comparison is immediate.